nathanMcL/nathanMcL.github.io/ReadMe.md

 ***System***: In the `system` section you are *establishing* the *settings*.<br>
 The `system context` could include:<br> o	What it’s supposed to talk about.<br>
-o	What it’s not supposed to do (like avoid generic corporate jargon)<br>
+o	What it’s not supposed to do (like avoid generic corporate jargon).<br>
 The `system` settings are like briefing a creative writer before they draft your intro blurb.<br>

 ***Content***:  In the `content` section, you are supplying the AI with the *key* information it can draw from:<br>